 Table 1 shows the breakdown of respondents by status.
-Please note that percent of the total number of surveys is shown, as the number of responses exceeded the number of surveys received.
-This was due to the fact that respondents could give more than one answer to the question.
+Please note that respondents could give more than one answer to this question, thus some respondents fall into more than one category.

 The largest percentage of respondents identified themselves as residents.
 The second largest percentage reported as property owners.
 However, as shown in Table 1, the City received responses from all six sectors of the population.
 The high percentage of residents who responded is commensurate with the City's goal of including public opinion in the consideration process, not only industry and agency representatives.
 While members of the public were invited to the Building Heights Study working group meetings, no members of the general public attended the meetings, beyond neighborhood representatives directly invited to join the working group.